 Initial calibration data will be adjusted during the Align Photos processing step.
-Once Align Photos processing step is finished adjusted calibration data will be displayed on the Adjusted tab of the Camera

-Calibration dialog box.
+Once Align Photos processing step is finished adjusted calibration data will be displayed on the Adjusted tab of the Camera Calibration dialog box.
 The details about distortion models used in Metashape are given in the Appendix C, Camera models section.

-If very precise calibration data is available, click Select button next to Fixed parameters item.
-Check calibration parameters box in Fixed parameters dialog box and click button OK.
-In this case initial values for the corresponding parameters will not be changed during Align Photos or Optimize Cameras operations.
+If very precise calibration data is available, click Select... button next to Fixed parameters: item.
+In Fixed parameters dialog choose calibration parameters that are to be fixed and click OK button.
+The initial values for the chosen parameters will not be changed during Align Photos or Optimize Cameras operations.